claurennt/Discord-Backup-BOT/README.md

 # DiscordBackup-test

-The purpose of this repository is to set up a Discord Backup BOT that creates a backup of a given server and eventually load the Backup on the server if asked to.
+The purpose of this repository is to set up a Discord Backup BOT that creates a backup of a given server and eventually loads the Backup on the server if asked to.

 The BOT creates a backup of the server at a given time/day/month.
 The created backup is then automatically saved in a MongoDB database.